 Christchurch is the largest city on the South Island and the second largest in New Zealand (with Auckland taking first place).
 This incredible city has a population of just under 400,000 people, and as you can imagine, there are loads of great things to do and excellent places to eat.

-A stroll through Christchurch Botanic Gardens with a coffee is a great way to spend an hour or two.
-And no visit to Christchurch is complete without visiting Quake City, which tells the story of the devastating 2011 earthquake.
-Other worthy sights to pay your respects to the victims of the earthquake include Oi Manawa National Memorial located on the Avon River in town, and the Cathedral of the Blessed Sacrament, which was left a ruin from the earthquake and is currently undergoing a massive reconstruction.
+Other worthy sights to pay your respects to the victims of the earthquake include the Oi Manawa National Memorial located on the Avon River in town, and the Cathedral of the Blessed Sacrament, which was left a ruin from the earthquake and is currently undergoing a massive reconstruction.
 All of these are free attractions in Christchurch, so they’re well worth visiting.

-As for places to eat, one of my favorite restaurants in the city is 5th Street on Elgin St in Sydenham.
+As for places to eat, one of my favorite restaurants in the city is 5th Street on Elgin St. in Sydenham.
 For your coffee fix – C1 Espresso on 185 High Street can’t be missed.
 Your food is delivered by pneumatic tubes, which you can watch overhead.
-It’s one of the coolest coffee shops I’ve ever been to (P.S. the coffee is fantastic too)!
+It’s one of the coolest coffee shops I’ve ever been to (P.S.
+The coffee is fantastic too)!

 Also, be sure to venture outside of the city and explore some of the best day trips from Christchurch.
-There are some really beautiful places nearby whether you drive yourself or join a tour in Christchurch!
+There are some really beautiful places nearby, whether you drive yourself or join a tour in Christchurch!

 Where to Stay in Christchurch

 There are tons of amazing hotels in Christchurch to choose from.
 One of the best places out by the airport is the LyLo Christchurch.
-It’s actually located within walking distance of the airport so it’s perfect for those hopping off a long flight!
+It’s actually located within walking distance of the airport, so it’s perfect for those hopping off a long flight!

 Another cool hotel close by is the Commodore Airport Hotel Christchurch.
 Although a short drive away, they offer a free shuttle and have amazing reviews.